curt-kingeryJr/Consultant-Curt-Portfolio/open-orders-medline/README.md

 ## 🏆 Business Problem
 The Program Office lacked a centralized, visual way to monitor:
 - Aging orders (especially those over 30 days)
-- Delivery performance by vendor
+- Delivery performance by supplier
 - Impact of delayed orders on facilities

 ## 🛠 Tools & Techniques